 All communication will be by email via Chambers.
 It is therefore vital for candidates to check their email frequently, and to keep us informed of any changes to contact details.

-After the closing date all applications will be printed and reviewed by our selection panels using uniform selection criteria.
+After the closing date all applications will be reviewed by our selection panels using uniform selection criteria.

-Chambers take every step to ensure that candidates are selected solely on merit and irrespective of race, colour, ethnic or national origin, nationality, citizenship, gender, sexual orientation, marital or civil partnership status, age, disability, religious or political beliefs.
+Chambers take every step to ensure that candidates are selected solely on merit, and irrespective of race, colour, ethnic or national origin, nationality, citizenship, gender and gender reassignment, sexual orientation, marital or civil partnership status, pregnancy and maternity, age, disability, religious or political beliefs.

 After the closing date, all applications are anonymised by the Pupillage Secretary before being reviewed by our selection panels.